 - Roadblocks to scaling up.

 The webinar was onganised by the Social Protection for Employment Community (SPEC) in partnership with BRAC and the Partnership for Economic Inclusion (PEI) of the World Bank.
-It was sponsord by the Australian Department of Foreign Affairs and Trade (DFAT) and the Deutsche Gesellschaft für Internationale Zusammenarbeit (GIZ).
+It was sponsord by the Australian Department of Foreign Affairs and Trade (DFAT) and the Deutsche Gesellschaft für Internationale Zusammenarbeit (GIZ) GmbH on behalf of the German Federal Ministry for Economic Cooperation and Development (BMZ).

 The event was moderated by Kate McKee (Manager, Partnership for Economic Inclusion (PEI), the World Bank, who was joined by the following speakers: Alex Avila (Assistant Secretary, Workers Protection, Policy Support, Human Resource and Internal Auditing, Services Cluster, Government of the Philippines), Samia Liaquat Ali Khan (Senior Group Head, Quality Assurance, Research & Design, Pakistan Poverty Alleviation Fund), Lara Storm (Director of Advisory Services, Ultra Poor Graduation, BRAC USA) and Stephen Barrett (Team Leader and Policy & Programme Development Advisor on the Capacity & Policy Development Facility).